 BMW has introduced its own Hey BMW smart voice assistant.
-While Alexa is dominating homes, car manufacturers are keen to ensure that you can use voice more effectively in the car too - and BMW's system is actually pretty good.
+While Amazon Alexa is dominating homes, car manufacturers are keen to ensure that you can use voice more effectively in the car too - and BMW's system is actually pretty good.

 BMW Intelligent Personal Assistant is designed to give you better in-car control via voice.
-Rather uniquely, you'll be able to give the Assistant a custom name/hotword and BMW claims it will learn routines to be able to dynamically deliver better results.
-It will be able to react to statements and control the car - to adjust the heat for example - as well as be able to identify songs, add navigation stops, answer general questions and integrate with Office 365 and Skype for business users.
+Rather uniquely, you'll be able to give the Assistant a custom name/hotword, and BMW claims it will learn routines to be able to dynamically deliver better results.
+It will be able to react to statements and control the car - to adjust the heating, for example - as well as be able to identify songs, add navigation stops, answer general questions and integrate with Office 365 and Skype for business users.